suabochica/understanding-typescript/scracthpad/14-react-and-ts.md

 Example: Using TypeScript together with ReactJS
 ===============================================

+1. Setting up
+2. How do react and typescript work together
+3. Working with props and types props
+4. Getting user input with "refs"
+5. Cross-component communication
+6. Working wiht state and types
+7. Managing state better
+8. More props and state work
+9. Adding styling
+10. Types for other react features
+11. Wrap up

 Introduction
 ------------
 1. How to use TypeScript in a library different that Angular